cronitorio/cronitor-cli/security.md

     • Maintain whitelist of allowed process parents: cron, crond, launchd user IDs, cronitor
     • Check process executable path using /proc/{pid}/exe to verify it's cronitor binary
     • Implement process tree validation to ensure child processes belong to cron jobs or to cronitor itself.

-- Add comprehensive process management logging
-  - Problem: No audit trail of process management operations
-  - Implementation: Log all process management operations with user, action, and outcome - log to syslog unless a path is provided in settings
-  - Details:
-    • Log process kill attempts with PID, process name, owner, and result status
-    • Include process command line and parent PID in log entries using /proc/{pid}/cmdline
-    • Use structured logging format with consistent fields for parsing and analysis
-    • Send logs to syslog with LOG_CRIT facility for failed operations, LOG_INFO for successful ones
-    • Implement configurable log levels and filtering options via CRONITOR_LOG_LEVEL

 ### 4. File Operations Security
 #### Current State